G. M. Young: Early years

 Young was born at Charlton, Kent, on 29 April 1882, the only son of the four children of George Frederick Young, waterman, later a steamer master, and his wife, Rosetta Jane Elizabeth, née Ross.
-He was educated at St Paul's School and Balliol College, Oxford.
+He was educated at St Paul's School and Balliol College, Oxford, graduating from the latter in 1904 with a second in literae humaniores.
 In 1905 he was elected a Fellow of All Souls College, Oxford and became a tutor at St John's College (1906–1908).

 In 1908 Young joined the Board of Education, headed by Sir Robert Morant, under whose reorganisation he worked in the universities department.
 When the board's Standing Advisory Committee for University Grants was established in 1911, Young was its first secretary, and from 1917 was joint permanent secretary of the short-lived Ministry of Reconstruction, alongside Vaughan Nash.
 In that capacity he accompanied Arthur Henderson, then a member of the war cabinet, on a visit to Russia in 1917, where Young met Francis Lindley, counsellor in the British embassy.
 He went with Lindley to Archangel and later accompanied him to Vienna when Lindley was posted there as high commissioner.
 In Vienna, Young was for a time a director of the new Anglo-Austrian Bank.